Potternewton

-Potternewton (until recently also Potter Newton) is a suburb and parish between Chapeltown and Chapel Allerton in north-east Leeds, West Yorkshire, England.
+Potternewton also Potter Newton is a suburb and parish between Chapeltown and Chapel Allerton in north-east Leeds, West Yorkshire, England.
 It is in the Chapel Allerton ward of Leeds City Council.

 Potternewton is bounded by Scott Hall Road to the west, Roundhay Road to the east and Harehills Lane to the north.
 The main thoroughfare is Chapeltown Road.
 The suburb is often considered to be part of Chapeltown.
 On older maps, Potternewton included the Chapeltown and Scott Hall areas and parts of Harehills.
 Potternewton is an historic village and many older maps prioritise its name over Chapeltown.